Keratoconus: Symptoms, Causes, and Treatment

 Keratoconus is a condition in which the corneal tissue weakens, allowing the cornea to bulge outward, resulting in nearsightedness and other vision issues.
 The condition is chronic, but it can be managed with the right treatment or combination of treatments.
 If you are experiencing any changes in vision, or if you have received a keratoconus diagnosis, you should schedule a consultation at one of Dr. Andrew Holzman's five Washington, D.C.-area offices.
 He can help you to understand the condition and determine the best way to help you maintain vision.

-What Is Keratoconus?
+What is Keratoconus?

-In some cases, keratoconus may begin as astigmatism.
-Many patients are not even aware that they have keratoconus.
-If your vision has become less reliable, or if you have been diagnosed with keratoconus and your current treatment is not providing you with adequate results, contact us to find out if you are a candidate for the different types of keratoconus treatment.
+Patients with progressive keratoconus may need new eyeglasses or contacts every year after their annual eye exam.
+If your vision has become less reliable, or if you have been diagnosed with keratoconus and your current treatment is not providing you with adequate results, we can assess your candidacy for the different types of keratoconus treatments offered by Dr. Holzman.